AndyOooh/event-dee-2/README.md

 yarn firebase login
 ```

 For running tests and starting the development servers, turborepo is used.
-It is configured to run tall apps concurrently.
+It is configured to run all apps concurrently.
 The commands are:

 ```sh
 yarn dev